laura3668/socialdata-laura.github.io/index.markdown

 ## Life Expectancy at Birth Across the Globe
 To explore the intricate relationship between social factors and life expectancy, we turn to the World Health Organization's [Global Health Estimates (GHE): Life expectancy at birth](https://www.sciencedirect.com/science/article/pii/S0191886920307960).
 The GHE data has been enriched by combining it with additional indicators from [Human Development reports](https://hdr.undp.org) to create [Life Expectancy at Birth Across the Globe](https://www.kaggle.com/datasets/iamsouravbanerjee/life-expectancy-at-birth-across-the-globe/data) This comprehensive dataset offers insights into life expectancy at birth across 194 countries, including standardized ISO3 country codes and regional groupings by continent.

 Looking at the years from **2000-2020**, the data reveals that the global average life expectancy at birth rose from about 66.7 to 71.8 years—an increase of over five years.
 This two-decade period reflects continuous improvements in healthcare access, disease control, and living standards across the world.
 However, these trends are not uniform across the globe.
 In 2020, Monaco topped the charts with an average life expectancy of *86.5 years*.
-In great contrast, Chad recorded the lowest number at just *52.8 years*—a 34-year gap that shows just how deep and the inequalities in global health really ares.
+In great contrast, Chad recorded the lowest number at just *52.8 years*—a 34-year gap that shows just how deep the inequalities in global health really are.

 ### A World Divided by Longevity: How Life Expectancy Varies by Continent
 While global life expectancy has steadily increased over the past two decades, not all regions have experienced this equally.
 The uneven distribution becomes even more evident when analysing continental trends.